Amogh-Kulkarni/Amogh-Kulkarni.github.io/_portfolio/portfolio-1.md

   </div>
 </div>

-## Subpart 2: DNN Applied to Transient Heat Diffusion 1D
+## DNN Applied to Transient Heat Diffusion 1D

 ### Overview: What and How
 <div class="subpart-container">